 Melanoma Framework Data Initiative

-However, after decades of stagnation, recent therapeutic advances in melanoma seem on the horizon.
-Recent investigation into the genetic basis of the disease has enabled the discovery of therapeutic agents that specifically target this cancer type.
+However, after decades of stagnation, therapeutic advances in melanoma seem on the horizon.
+Investigation into the genetic basis of the disease has enabled the discovery of therapeutic agents that specifically target this cancer type.
 As ultra violet light, the causal agent of melanoma, is such a potent carcinogen this cancer type contains many different mutations.
-The generation of biomolecular datasets characterising melanoma tumours will aid in the determination of the ‘driver’ mutations behind this disease and aid in the development of further therapeutics.
+The generation of biomolecular datasets characterising melanoma tumours has aided in the determination of the ‘driver’ mutations behind this disease and aided in the development of further therapeutics.

-Genome sequences from a large proportion of the melanoma patient cohort have been generated and will be made available as a public resource to scientists and clinicians.
+Genome sequences from a large proportion of the melanoma patient cohort have been generated and have been made available as a public resource to scientists and clinicians.